The Matrix Resurrections trailer teases the sequel we always wanted

 Everything is packed into a two-minute trailer, so if you blink, you'll miss something that may be significant.
 Thankfully, you can watch the first teaser as many times as you like below:

-The trailer appears to contain plenty, but not all, of the footage that was teased earlier this week on whatisthematrix.com.
+The trailer appears to contain plenty, but not all, of the footage that was teased earlier this week on the film series' official website.

-The website, which surprisingly went live on September 7 after years with an update, allowed fans to pick the red or blue pill to unlock snippets of The Matrix Resurrections footage.
+The site, which surprisingly went live on September 7 after years without an update, let fans to pick the red or blue pill to unlock snippets of The Matrix Resurrections' footage.
 Fans have poured over every detail since and, now that the trailer's out, we'll have even more stuff to speculate on.

 Speaking of, we'll be posting a trailer breakdown as we theorize about what the plot will entail, who each new cast member could be portraying, potential new locations and more.
 So make sure you return to TechRadar to get our thoughts on what will go down later this year.